MQR Design – Revised Again

 So I’ve decided to pivot to a more simple design that I can complete rather quickly while still working full time.

 The concept of the layout construction comes from the Family Garden Trains website: Building a Raised Platform Garden Railroad.
-The final design is based around using Piko R3 radius curves (6′ in diameter), requiring an 8’x13′ raised platform:
+The final design is based around using Piko R3 radius curves (6′ in diameter), requiring an 8’x13′ raised platform.

 It is a simple loop with one passing siding which would allow one train to run while another train is being prepped.
 This allows me to run a couple of trains or to host some small steam-ups in the future.